keanhive/stitch-sample-integration/README.md

 ### Application Requirements:
 - Jdk 15 enabled environment
-- This application uses redis-cache as its in memory database.
-Run the following command to set it up
 - Use ng-rok to generate a host name that would be attached as the base url
 - Follow documentation and create you client id, then go to the retool app update using the below snippet
+- This application uses redis-cache as its in memory database.
+Run redis dependency command to set it up

 #### Run redis dependency
 ```